An interview with Justin Geissler, Project Manager at HomeWrights Custom Homes

 Steve: Great!
 I’m not wasting energy and I have fresh air to breathe.
 Any other benefits to this system?

-Justin: Health.
+PM: Health.
 I mean if you’re sensitive to allergens and pollens and so forth, you know, instead of opening up your windows and doors you’re still able to get fresh air that’s passed through a high quality filter.
 And so the indoor air quality is much better than in a than in a traditionally ventilated home.

 Steve: And with all the forest fire smoke in the air lately, an ERV would certainly make breathing fresh air a lot easier!

-Justin: An Energy Recovery Ventilator system is really a great investment for comfort, energy efficiency, and of course, our health.
+PM: An Energy Recovery Ventilator system is really a great investment for comfort, energy efficiency, and of course, our health.
 So if anyone has any questions on ERVs, we’re just a phone call away!

 Steve: Thank you Justin!